thomasmcr/SED-Assignment/README.md

 - Create a stash entity, which is essentially a location with an owner.
 The owner should be able to add and remove users and manage their permissions
 - Each stash holds many items.

+FUNCTIONALITY

+- When creating a user, assign each user a list of locations.
+Users should only be able to view the stock at that location
+- Admins can create new users and assign them to locations

 - Setup the frontend to interact with and handle the tokens, not just the swagger
 - Ditch the attribute system and instead just give each item a location description, weight, etc.